 When we think of bamboo and its place in the world, we typically associate it with Asia and the Far East.
 Bamboo’s importance in Asian history and culture is undeniable, as hundreds (or thousands) of species of the remarkable grass cover great swaths of landscape across the continent.
 But bamboo actually thrives on six of the world’s seven continents, and you can find native varieties of bamboo everywhere but Europe and Antarctica.

-The genus Arundinaria includes three species of temperate bamboo, namely A. gigantea, A. tecta and A. appalachiana.
-These are the only three varieties of bamboo native to the United States.
+The genus Arundinaria includes four species of temperate woody bamboo: A. gigantea, A. tecta, A. appalachiana, and A. alabamensis.
+These are the only four varieties of bamboo endemic to the United States.
 They are indigenous to the Deep South, with a native habit that stretches from Florida to Texas and as far north as the Ohio River.
-Arundinaria used to include additional species, but most botanists now restrict it to these three North American varieties.
+Arundinaria used to include additional species, but most botanists now restrict it to these four North American varieties.
 Elsewhere in North America, Mexico has 56 native species of bamboo, while Canada has none.

-It’s true that most of the world’s bamboo species—numbering around 1,200 to 2,000 in all—originate from China, India, Japan and Southeast Asia.
+It’s true that the majority of the world’s bamboo species—now numbering around 1,600 in all—originate from China, India, Japan, and Southeast Asia.
 South America and Africa are also home to many important bamboo varieties.
-Australian and North America have only a few native species between them.
-But there are at least three known species indigenous to the more hot and humid regions of the United States.
+Australia and North America have only a few native varieties between them.
+But there are now four known species endemic to the hotter and more humid regions of the United States.

 Bamboo in the United States

 Any bamboo enthusiast living in the United States knows that there are innumerable varieties of bamboo growing around the country.
-You can find bamboo in almost any respectable nursery, and it’s commonly seen in parks, private gardens and various settings.
-But in the vast majority of cases, these bamboo groves are made up of exotic species, almost always native to Asia.
+You can find bamboo in almost any respectable nursery, and it’s commonly seen in parks, private gardens, and ornamental settings.
+But in most cases, these bamboo groves are made up of exotic species, almost always native to Asia.

 Exotic bamboo for ornamental gardens